Ministry of Mines

 The following are the abbreviations used for publication series:

 NOTE: A 'Series Code' is used to prefix publications.
 The following is a list of all the codes being used, a description and notes on how to search for the publication.
-To ensure that you find all revisions include the * (star) character at the end of the publication series code and number.
+When searching for publications by publication number on Search GeologyOntario add the * (star) character at the end of your search string (e.x.
+MRD229* returns MRD229 and MRD229-REV).

 |Series Code||Description, Example and Notes||Format|